base/builder-codes/README.md

 # Builder Codes

 An ERC-721 NFT contract that enables builders to register unique codes (e.g., `"myapp"`) with an associated payout addresses for revenue attribution and distribution.
+Implements the [ERC-8021](https://eip.tools/eip/8021) `ICodesRegistry` interface.

 ## Features